SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 # Advanced Controller Framework

+  > **IMPORTANT** please do not update other than Controls_Menu_Update.
+If you choose to get system updates things may break and it is strongly recommended that you make a backup first, should you choose to do any major updates.

 The Super Retropie GPi image has additional software and drivers installed which allow the GPi controls to be remapped to virtually any standalone emulator.
 This not only allows full button/dpad compatibility but also allows for hotkeys and even additional buttons that aren’t